Ares-Developers/Ares-docs/new/weapons/damage.rst

   .. note:: If :tag:`ApplyDamage=no`, the damage is reduced to 0, thus some
     weapon effects like the warhead's animation will not play.
 This might change in the future.

-.. index:: Weapons; Ordinary damage for IsSonic and UseFireParticles weapons

 .. versionadded:: 0.8